-A total of 635 students took the pre-test and a total 526 students took the post-test for PHIL 2306: Contemporary Moral Issues for the 2015-2016 academic year; however not all student test scores were used for analysis.
+A total of 751 students took the pre-test and a total 611 students took the post-test for PHIL 2306: Contemporary Moral Issues for the 2016-2017 academic year; however not all student test scores were used for analysis.
 In order to determine whether student performance increased from pre-to-post, a dependent samples t-test was used for analysis.
 Student SamID's were collected along with student scores in order to identify each student's score on both the pre-and post-test.
-A total of 413 students provided their SamID's and took both the pre- and post-tests.
+A total of 534 students provided their SamID's and took both the pre- and post-tests.
 All statistical analysis was therefore conducted on only those students for whom both pre-and post-test scores could be identified.
+In order to further disaggregate the results, the data was also analyzed separately for face-to-face and online sections.

 Prior to conducting inferential statistics to determine whether differences were present between the students' pre- to post-test scores, checks were conducted to determine the extent to which these data were normally distributed.
-All four of the standardized skewness and kurtosis coefficients were within the limits of normality of +/-3 (Onwuegbuzie & Daniel, 2002).
+For the combined face-to-face and online sections, two of the four of the standardized skewness and kurtosis coefficients were within the limits of normality of +/-3 (Onwuegbuzie & Daniel, 2002).
+Therefore, a parametric dependent samples t-test was conducted to analyze student performance data.
+For the face-to-face population three of the four standardized skewness and kurtosis coefficients were outside the limits of normality of +/-3 (Onwuegbuzie & Daniel, 2002).
+Therefore, a non-parametric dependent samples t-test was conducted to analyze student performance data.
+For the online population all four of the standardized skewness and kurtosis coefficients were within the limits of normality of +/-3 (Onwuegbuzie & Daniel, 2002).
 Therefore, a parametric dependent samples t-test was conducted to analyze student performance data.